samstefan/consul-service-wrapper/README.md

 ### Scripts
 - `test`: Runs the unit tests
 - `build`: Compiles the code to ES5 in the dist folder
+- `coverage`: Produce coverage report
+- `coveralls`: Run coverage report and pipe it to Coveralls
+- `cov`: Open the coverage report
 - `dev`: Compiles the code to ES5 and watches for changes

 ## License